 Staff trainings are just the beginning.
 Preparation meets practice when our instructors meet our students.
 The key to a successful summer for instructors, special needs students, and parents is communication.

 The communication begins with the assessment parents fill out about their student before summer.
 The Camp Director and instructor who use this information to make plans to accommodate each student’s experience.
 But we don’t stop there.

 “I had a student who had autism and did not get along well with others; he would become quite frustrated,” says Kim, Hiring Manager.
 “I made a phone call to my student’s mom; she was almost in tears, as she was expecting me to tell her to come pick up her student.
 Instead, I talked to his mom about how we could better work with him when his frustration levels were high.”

 Kim learned from the student’s mother about a stoplight-themed behavior system the student responded to at home.
 Kim passed this information along to the student’s instructor as well as implementing it herself.
-Our guaranteed 8:1 ratio of students to instructors helped this process, allowing the instructor to provide individual attention throughout the day.
+Our small classes helped this process, allowing the instructor to provide individual attention throughout the day.

 “The stop light system helped create consistency for our student,” says Kim.
 “We also worked with his mom to allow him Nintendo DS breaks — away from the other students so they wouldn’t get distracted — as a reward.

 “Our student ended up loving his week at camp and became very close with me as well as his classmates.
 What it boiled down to was being patient and working with what he was familiar with both at home and school.”

 It's All About Your Student